Buffalo Bills vs. Tennessee Titans NFL Week 6 Odds, Plays and Insights for October 18, 2021

 Titans stats and trends

-- Tennessee has played five games, with three wins against the spread.
+- In Tennessee's five games this year, it has three wins against the spread.

-- This season, the Titans won ATS in their only game as an underdog of 5.5 points or more.

-- Tennessee's games this season have gone over the point total three times in five opportunities (60%).
+- Tennessee's games this season have gone over the total in three out of five opportunities (60%).

-- Tennessee is 3-2 against the spread and 3-2 overall when the team notches more than 12.8 points.
+- When Tennessee puts up more than 12.8 points, it is 3-2 against the spread and 3-2 overall.

-- In games that Tennessee piles up over 251.8 yards, the team is 3-1 against the spread and 3-1 overall.
+- When Tennessee totals more than 251.8 yards, the team is 3-1 against the spread and 3-1 overall.

-- The Titans have turned the ball over seven times, eight fewer times than the Bills have forced turnovers (15).
+- This year the Titans have seven turnovers, eight fewer than the Bills have takeaways (15).

 Home and road insights

-- Buffalo is 3-0 overall, and unbeaten against the spread, in away games.
+- This season in away games, Buffalo is 3-0 against the spread and 3-0 overall.

-- This year, in three away games, Buffalo has gone over the total once.
+- This season, in three away games, Buffalo has hit the over once.

 Powered by Data Skrive.